Temporary Modular Operating Theatre (OT)

 Designed and manufactured in Brisbane, the modular units are robust, easily moved by flat-bed truck, side loader, tilt tray, container forklift or crane and can be installed in a space as small as 16m x 7m which allows room for linkways etc. With each module only weighing approximately 8 tonnes, they can be installed on most surfaces such as car parks, concrete slab etc.

 The modular Operating Theatre features a purpose-built HVAC system that delivers OT-quality air in a positive pressure environment.
-A bespoke reticulated reverse osmosis system is fitted which complies with the new AS/NZS 4187:2014 standard for water quality in CSSDs.
-Simple but effective dirty to clean workflow reduces the risk of contamination.
+A simple but effective dirty to clean workflow reduces the risk of contamination.
 The unit can easily interface with current hospital IT and tracking systems and features an in-built Nurse/Emergency Call system.
 Originally designed for disaster relief operations, the module incorporates a functioning CSSD area that adds to capability.
-A UPS system linked to designated power outlets and lights guarantees capability in the unlikely event the hospitals power and back up contingencies fail.
+A UPS system linked to designated power outlets and lights guarantees capability in the unlikely event the hospital’s power and backup contingencies fail.

 Two modules make one single Operating Theatre.
 Each module has external measurements of 12.192m long, 2.438m wide and 3.1m high.
 The two modules located together have a footprint of 12.192m long and 4.876m wide.